Emily Augusta Patmore: Writing career

 Emily Patmore published three books under the pseudonym of Mrs Motherly.

 In 1859, she published The Servant's Behaviour Book, or, Hints on Manners and Dress for Maid Servants in Small Households, a conduct book for women in domestic service, written in a clear, practical manner.

-Her two other publication were of a more literary bent.
+Her two other publications were of a more literary bent.
 Nursery Poetry (1859) features lively verses on household matters, while Nursery Tales (1860) is improving and moralistic in tone.
-She is also considered to have had a significant role in the creation of The Children's Garland (1862) her husband's anthology of poems.
+She is also considered to have had a significant role in the creation of The Children's Garland (1862), her husband's anthology of poems.

 Death

 Emily Patmore died of tuberculosis on 5 July 1862 at home at Elm Cottage, North End, Hampstead, London.
 She was thirty-eight years old, and left a young family of six children.

 She was buried at St Mary's Churchyard, Hendon, London.
-Her husband converted to Catholicism following her death and their daughter Emily became a nun.
+Her husband converted to Catholicism following her death and their daughter Emily Honoria became a nun.